Digithought/PiNet/README.md

     # DOESN'T WORK - there is not a package available yet.
 But see below...
     sudo apt-get install mono-complete

-You could pull down the source and let the BBB churn on compiling that for about a day, but fortunately, "pingfu" has kindly provided a [.deb package for us](http://pingfu.net/programming/troubleshooting/hardware/2014/10/23/mono-debian-package-armhf-beaglebone-black.html).
+You could pull down the source and let the RPi churn on compiling that for about a day, but fortunately, "pingfu" has kindly provided a [.deb package for us](http://pingfu.net/programming/troubleshooting/hardware/2014/10/23/mono-debian-package-armhf-beaglebone-black.html).

-Make sure that you setup networking on your BBB first:
+Make sure that you setup networking on your RPi first:
 * Setup your network interface to share with the USB adapter.
-* Setup your BBB to use the USB host as the gateway:
+* Setup your RPi to use the USB host as the gateway:

   	    /sbin/route add default gw 192.168.7.1